Great Circle Distance Calculator

 • Estimating driving vs flying time comparisons

 Earth isn’t actually a sphere.
-It’s an oblate spheroid — flattened at the poles by about 21 km out of 6,378 km equatorial radius — so any formula that treats Earth as a sphere carries up to about 0.5% error.
-For navigation, hiking, and travel planning this is invisible; you’d be off by 50 metres on a 10 km hike.
-For geodetic surveying, GPS precision work, or aircraft instrument approaches, the Vincenty formula on the WGS-84 ellipsoid (the geometric model GPS satellites are based on) gives accuracy to roughly 0.5 mm.
-The Haversine result on this page is the right tool for almost everything outside professional surveying.
+It is an oblate spheroid, flattened at the poles by about 21 km against a 6,378 km equatorial radius, so any formula treating Earth as a sphere carries up to roughly 0.5% error.
+For navigation, hiking, and travel planning this is invisible; you would be out by 50 metres on a 10 km walk.
+For geodetic surveying, GPS precision work, or aircraft instrument approaches, the Vincenty formula on the WGS-84 ellipsoid (the geometric model GPS satellites are built on) gets to about 0.5 mm.
+The Haversine result here is the right tool for everything short of professional surveying.

 Always work in radians.
-Both latitudes and longitudes have to be converted from degrees first (multiply by π/180).
-Forgetting that conversion is the most common bug in great-circle code — and it produces a nonsense answer without any obvious error signal, so the result looks plausible.
+Latitudes and longitudes both have to be converted from degrees first, by multiplying by π/180.
+Forgetting that is the most common bug in great-circle code, and it is a nasty one, because the answer comes back a plausible-looking number with no error to catch.
 This calculator handles the conversion for you.

 Embed This Calculator